EpocDotFr/connectfour-master-server/api.md

   - `version` (string) - A Connect Four version i.e `1.0`
   - `winner` (string) - The player who won the game. `null` if `status` is different from `FINISHED`.
 Can be one of `RED`, `YELLOW` otherwise

+> A game may be deleted by the server automatically at any time if the game's latest ping is older than now minus 5 minutes
+> (by default) and if it has a status different from `FINISHED`.

 ## Resources

 Here's the interesting part of this doc.
 For readability reasons, I'll not prepend resources URI with